alexnask/rock-dev/chapters/1-rock_structure.md

 - CommandLine: Takes a list of arguments passed to rock, parses them and launches the various subsystems in order.
 - BuildParams: Built by the CommandLine.
 Holds information on rock's path, backend and driver to use, defined symbols, toolchain to use for C compilation, etc.
-- Driver: The driver takes care of collecting dependencies (libraries and sources), calling the compiler (if any) and generating any additional files, like a Makefile or Android.mk drivers.
+- Driver: The driver takes care of collecting dependencies (libraries and sources), calling the compiler (if any) and generating any additional files, like a Makefile or Android.mk
 At the time of writing this, here is a list of available drivers:
     * AndroidDriver: Generates C sources, generates Android build files.
     * CMakeDriver: Generates C sources, generates CMakeLists.txt